 A workshop on the Cucurbit Genomics Database was held at the Solcuc2017 meeting in Sept.
 2017 at Valencia, Spain.
 A talk on the database was presented at the CUCURBITACEAE 2018 in November 2018 at Davis, California.

 We have finished GBS for all cucumber, melon, watermelon, Cucurbita pepo, C. maxima and C. moschata accessions collected from the USDA National Plant Germplasm System (Table 1).
 After removing accessions with insufficient reads and merging duplicated accessions, a total of 1,564 cucumber, 2,077 melon, 1,365 watermelon, 852 C. pepo, 463 C. maxima and 314 C. moschata accessions have been genotyped (Table 2).
-We have finished processing the GBS data and SNP calling for cucumber, melon and watermelon, and analysis of the GBS data for C. pepo, C. maxima and C. moschata is underway.
+We have finished processing the GBS data and SNP calling for all species.

 We obtained a total of 1.71, 1.57 and 0.88 billion GBS reads with expected barcodes for melon, cucumber and watermelon, respectively.
 From these reads, a total of 54,192,089, 76,860,960 and 34,621,369 unique tags were obtained, and 743,545, 593,678 and 388,298 tags with at least 10 reads were used for SNP calling for melon, cucumber and watermelon, respectively.
 A total of 89,377, 114,338 and 62,258 SNPs were called in melon, cucumber and watermelon, respectively, and 27,846, 23,828, and 25,930 SNPs were obtained by applying criteria of missing data rate < 0.5 and minor allele frequency (MAF) > 0.01 (Table 3).